HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![Select template for the new content item](../../../../../assets/Complete_new_content_fields_HCL_Content_Composer.png)

-5. In **Select Location**, select the site location to present the content when completed and ready for publication.
+5. In **Select Location**, select the location(site area or portal page) to present the content when completed and ready for publication.
 Using the same new content example, the **Web Content / Articles** location is selected.

     ![Select location for new content](../../../../../assets/Select_location_new_content_HCL_Content_Composer.png)